The Internet of (Delivering) Things

 Cities + E-commerce 🤜🤛

 At its inception, e-commerce bloomed in suburban communities by providing access to goods that otherwise may have been long drives away or inaccessible altogether.
 Since suburbs were built near highways and with vehicles in mind, they successfully integrated fulfillment centers and a growing number of delivery trucks.
 As delivery times got shorter and shorter, city dwellers soon wanted in on this new level of convenience.

 Today, when given the option between a 20-minute walk to a retail store or a two-day shipment to the apartment door, we’re increasingly picking the latter.
 We want it all.
-We still want to live in dense, walkable cities with grocery stores, restaurants, and retail shops nearby (which all require commercial freight delivery) and we want super-fast, on-demand delivery.
-The result is the suburban model of e-commerce on hyper-drive flooding our crowded, “walkable” urban streets with box trucks.
+We still want to live in dense, walkable cities with grocery stores, restaurants, and retail shops nearby (which all require commercial freight fulfillment) and we want super-fast, on-demand delivery to our homes.
+The result is the suburban model of e-commerce flooding our “walkable” urban streets with box trucks.

 Square peg, round hole 🔨

 How can the city streets accommodate for this new wave of delivery?
 Right now, they can’t, argues Christopher Leinberger, chair of the Center for Real Estate and Urban Analysis at George Washington University.

 “Urban freight trips are basically fitting a square peg into a round hole.
 It’s more trucks and more routes jammed onto city streets, which is trying to address a challenge with obsolete thinking,” says Leinberger.